-Adding a Lead
+Adding a Lead via Pipedrive API

-In the sales world, Leads are potential Deals that are stored separately in the Leads Inbox within Pipedrive.
+Leads are potential Deals that are stored separately in the Leads Inbox within Pipedrive.

 The Leads resource allows you to get, create, update, and delete Leads, Lead Labels, and get Lead Sources.